jerosanchezz/HabitManager/README.md

 - The order of today's tasks can be dragged at will
 - Set daily habit update time

-# Contact Us
+# Contact Me

-If you have any questions or suggestions about our app, do not hesitate to contact us.
+If you have any questions or suggestions about my app, do not hesitate to contact me.

 Email: fxiaoding@gmail.com